Shivampurbia/Expense-Tracker/README.md

 ## Getting Started with React with Udemy's Best Course

-Get Started with Component, Props, State, Styling and many more about ReactJS
+Learn about Component, Props, State, Styling and many more about ReactJS

 ### Available Scripts